1. General Information

 Personal data processed during communication are deleted upon expiry of the statutory retention periods if the controller has no legitimate interest in further retention.
 In any event, data are continued to be stored only if they are truly necessary for the corresponding purpose.
 Personal data are anonymised as much as possible.

-The personal data processed for advertising purposes will be deleted unless the Controller has a legitimate interest in further storage.
+The personal data processed within the scope of registration will be deleted after the statutory retention obligations have expired, unless the Controller has a legitimate interest in further retention.
 In any case, only those data will continue to be stored which are actually absolutely necessary to achieve the corresponding purpose.
+As far as possible, the personal data will be anonymised.

 Cookies do not damage your computer in any way.
 They do not contain viruses and also do not allow the operator to spy on you.
 There are two types of cookies.
 Temporary cookies are automatically deleted when you close your browser (session cookies).
 In contrast, permanent cookies have a maximum lifetime of up to 20 days.
 This type of cookie allows your computer to be recognised when you visit the website again later.
 The cookies allow the operator to track your use behaviour for the purposes listed above and to an appropriate extent.
 Cookies also allow you to optimally surf the operator's website.
 These data are collected by the operator only in anonymised form.